-5.1 Biomass Data
+5.1 Biomass data

-Rawlings (1988, Table 13.1) described analyses of a dataset concerned with the determination of soil characteristics influencing the aerial biomass production of a marsh grass, Spartina alterniflora, in the Cape Fear estuary of North Carolina.
-The soil characteristics consisted of 14 physical and chemical properties, measured at nine sites (three locations × three vegetation types), with five samples per site, giving n = 45 observations.
-The data were collected as part of a Ph.D. dissertation by Rick Linthurst, and were referred to by Rawlings as the Linthall data set.
+Rawlings (1988, Table 13.1) described analyses of a data set concerned with the determination of soil characteristics influencing the aerial biomass production of a marsh grass, Spartina alterniflora in the Cape Fear estuary of North Carolina.
+The soil characteristics consisted of 14 physical and chemical properties, measured at nine sites (three locations \times three vegetation types), with five samples per site, giving n = 45 observations.
+The data were collected as part of a Ph.D. dissertation by Richard Linthurst.